 Current research and/or projects

-Thomas Doniol-Valcroze started to work on marine mammals in 1995 at the Mingan Island Cetacean Study (MICS), a research station located on the north shore of the Gulf of St. Lawrence.
+Thomas Doniol-Valcroze started to work on marine mammals in 1995 at the Mingan Island Cetacean Study (MICS), a research station located on the north shore of the Gulf of St. Lawrence in Quebec.
 He worked there for almost ten years as a research assistant and to complete fieldwork for his Ph.D. thesis on rorqual whale habitat.
 In 2008, he worked as a postdoctoral fellow at the Maurice Lamontagne Institute with Dr Véronique Lesage on the foraging ecology of blue whales.

 In 2009, he was hired as a DFO stock assessment biologist for Nunavik marine mammals.
 His work focused on species harvested by Inuit as part of their subsistence hunt (e.g., beluga, seals, walrus).
 He studied population size, migratory pathways, impacts of climate change on marine mammal distribution and habitat, as well as the sustainability of subsistence hunting in a changing Arctic.
 He also participated in St. Lawrence beluga surveys and population modelling, and collaborated on projects on the ecology, habitat and foraging of large whales in the Gulf of St. Lawrence.